uncomfyhalomacro/uncomfyhalomacro.pl/content/_index.md

 # Closing Remarks

-This theme is much inspired from the [zerm](https://github.com/ejmg/zerm), a really wonderful zola theme template.
+This theme is much inspired from [zerm](https://github.com/ejmg/zerm), a really wonderful zola theme template.

 This website is designed to be for blogs but other links for other purposes can be found below: